 SBAA 1st Division Men: Win 46-27

-The Div 1 men only played their second match of 2018 and found themselves on some shaky ground because their players had played so little rugby to date.
-Two matches in February were cancelled due to poor weather, and it has left the Div 1 side with a very healthy side, which is pro, but has played very little rugby since December, which is a con.
-As mentioned in previous match reports the Div 1 men had a 1st half Fall schedule comparable to almost a game every weekend.
+The Div 1 men only played their second match of 2018 and found themselves on some shaky ground, mostly because their players had played so little rugby to date.
+Two matches in February were cancelled due to poor weather conditions, and it has left the Div 1 side with a very healthy side, which was a pro, but the players had played very little rugby since December, which was a con.
+As mentioned in previous match reports the Div 1 men had a 1st half fall schedule comparable to almost a game every weekend.
 So in fact, the Beavers Div 1 men are still on pace to play more games than most clubs at Div 1 after the regular season is over.

-With United RC paying another visit to SH Park, Surrey was eager to claim another victory.
+With United RC paying another visit to SH Park, Surrey was eager to claim another victory and the regular season series.
 Although the boys did claim a comfortable win on the score board it wasn’t until deep in the 2nd half of the game the boys could take a sigh of relief.
-The 1st half was a completely different story and at halftime the visitors clinged onto a 21-19 lead.
-To sum it up, the Beavers looked as if they hadn’t played a game in about month and were simple rugby took the day it had taken the players a good 40 minutes of rugby to get their heads into the game.
-Miscues, and errors that are not usually found in a good playoff team this late into the season have been noticeable once again on the field.
+The 1st half was a completely different story, and at halftime the visitors clinged onto a 21-19 lead.
+To sum it up, the Beavers looked as if they hadn’t played a game in about month, and were simple rugby took the day it had taken the players a good 40 minutes of rugby to shake off the rust.
+Miscues, and errors that are not usually found in a good playoff team this late into the season had been noticeable once again on the field.
 United claimed an early lead in the match and held onto it for about 50 minutes of the game, but Surrey did have a response.
-Being on top of the league does mean something, and the Beav players did come to play.
+Being on top of the league does mean something, and the Beaver players did come to play in the 2nd half.
 The backs led by Tyler Oullette at standoff attacked the line with Clay Ross and Jamie Beaton in the centers.
 Aaron Martin and James Bailey held off any counters that came their way recovering deep kicks.
 The forwards stayed focused and hit the rucks, tackled, and took the ball hard up the field.
-Hooker Nick Bruce, 8-Man James Kelly, and 2nd Rower Steve Friesen led by example in tight.
+The hooker Nick Bruce, 8-Man James Kelly, and 2nd rower Steve Friesen led by example in tight.
 The sets were solid and the boys did well pushing United off the ball.
 The overall team play was what was missing in the first 50 minutes.